Filyus/vulkan-app/README.md

 ## Next Steps

-To expand this demo, you could:
+To expand this app, you could:

 - Add proper swapchain management for actual rendering to the window
 - Implement graphics pipeline setup with vertex and fragment shaders